Legislative Priorities 2026

 Environmental Justice

-- Ending inconsistent or unregulated policies that result in higher pollution levels in low income communities.
+- Ending inconsistent or unregulated policies that result in higher pollution levels in low-income communities.

 - Prioritizing clean energy transit routes and clean energy buses, including school buses, especially those serving low-income neighborhoods.